.Home / New to Reiki / Experienced / Miscellaneous / Training / Contact

 Rev. Hyakuten Inamoto-sensei teaching

-Komyo Reiki Kai uses the original 4 Hayashi levels of Shoden, Chuuden (Chûden), Okuden and Shinpiden.
-While each class may be taught in a short period of time, in Japan Inamoto-sensei also retains the process he experienced with Yamaguchi-sensei and teaches some students weekly over a much longer space of time.
+Komyo Reiki Kai uses the original 4 Hayashi 1935 levels of Shoden, Chuuden (Chûden), Okuden and Shinpiden.
+While each class may be taught in a short period of time, in Japan Hyakuten also retains the process he experienced with Yamaguchi-sensei and teaches some students weekly over a slightly longer space of time.

-My Komyo Reiki Master class is presented much as I learned it in October 2002 in it's intensive format from Inamoto-sensei and is intended mainly for experienced Reiki Masters, although it is also suitable for the first time master.
-The class is taught over 2 days with 3 attunements being given and a review of the first 3 levels as taught in the Komyo Kai Reiki style.
+My Komyo Reiki Master upgrade class is presented much as I learned it in October 2002 in it's intensive format from Hyakuten and is intended mainly for experienced Reiki Masters, although I find it is also suitable for the first time master.
+This master level upgrade class is taught over 2 days with 3 attunements being given and a review of the first 3 levels as taught in the Komyo Kai Reiki style.

-As Inamoto-sensei has changed some aspects of his material and his attunement method, I also share some of his original ideas and attunement method.
-My material also includes additions added by Inamoto-sensei since 2002.
+As Hyakuten has changed some aspects of his material and his attunement method, I also share some of his original ideas and attunement method.
+My material also includes additions added by Hyakuten since 2002.

-In order to better give my students a good idea of how Inamoto-sensei teaches, the class includes a modified manual (with photos and comments), a video showing attunements and a CD with the class files in pdf format.
-The video shows original footage of Inamoto-sensei in class, and the manual has many photos demonstrating attunements and techniques.
-This helps the distant student to get a sense of what the original live class with Inamoto-sensei is like, and allows for on-going review and reference.
+In order to better give my students a good idea of how Hyakuten teaches, the class includes a modified manual (with photos and comments), a video showing Hyakuten teaching attunements and access to class files in pdf format.
+The video shows original footage of Hyakuten in class, and the manual has many photos demonstrating attunements and techniques.
+This helps the distant student to get a sense of what the original live class with Hyakuten is like, and allows for on-going review and reference.

-Since Inamoto-sensei's material may be modified, I keep my own students up to date on this at my internet Komyo Reiki class pages, as I become aware of it.
+Since Hyakuten's material may be modified, I keep my own students up to date on this at my internet Komyo Reiki class pages, as I become aware of changes.

 All students receive a certificate of completion.

-Note that enrollment in my Komyo Reiki Shihan class is limited to those who have already received certification in at least a Reiki 3 class with me or another Reiki teacher.
-The class is available only in a live format with me.
+Note that enrollment in my Komyo Reiki Shihan class is limited to those who have already received certification in a Reiki Master class.
+The class is available only in a live format with me. (see below for the distant class - Komyo-Ki Reiki.)

 Komyo Reiki Kai Shihan (Master) Class - Toronto Canada, October 3, 2002